calvsett2/my-app3/newfile.md

-this is new file testing
+new line 1
+new line 2
-new line2
+new line 3
-new line
+new line 4